[keepstore] secure keepstore traffic with TLS

 The job of obtaining and renewing certificates and copying them to the appropriate locations is left to the operator.
 The easiest solution is probably to allow traffic on port 80 to keepstore nodes and use acmetool's "redirector" validation strategy.
 One could also obtain a certificate on a different node using split-horizon DNS or DNS validation, then copy it to the keepstore node.

-#4 Updated by Tom Clegg about 3 years ago
+#4 Updated by Tom Clegg over 3 years ago

 - Description updated (diff)